mehackit/sonic-pi-workshop/_exercises/02-make-a-song/02-drum-beat.md

 Let’s look at how to create a simple drum beat, consisting of a kick drum, snare and hi-hat.
 You'll get to know two new things: `live_loop` and `sample`.

 Start with a empty buffer and create a `live_loop` called `:drums`.
 It could be named anything, the names is just for quickly identifying what the loop does.
-Live_loop is and endless loop that syncs with other live_loops (a live_loop has to have at least one sleep):
+Live_loop is an endless loop that syncs with other live_loops (a live_loop has to have at least one sleep):

 {% highlight ruby %}
 live_loop :drums do